Should I Use Distilled Water For My Fish Tank

 Using distilled water for your fish tank can be a bad idea for several reasons.
 First of all, distilled water lacks the essential minerals and nutrients that are necessary for the health of your fish.
 Without these necessary minerals and nutrients, your fish may not have the energy they need to stay healthy and active.

-See also Can You Bathe With Distilled Water
+See also Where Can I Find Distilled Water Near Me

 In addition, using distilled water can also cause an imbalance in pH levels in your tank.
 Fish need a certain level of pH in order to stay healthy, so if you use distilled water with no minerals or nutrients, it could lead to an unhealthy environment for them.